Boomer travel bloggers reflect on their cemetery visits around the globe

 Wherever you travel, you’ll likely find a cemetery that reveals something about the history, culture and traditions of the people and place.
 It’s hard to resist wandering around to witness the architecture, sculpture and landscaping, even capturing the memory in a photograph.
-Most cemeteries offer us an opportunity for us to reflect about our lives, too.
+Most cemetery visits offer an opportunity for us to reflect on our lives, too.

-My fellow boomer travel bloggers share their stories below of some of the interesting cemeteries they’ve visited during their travels.
+My fellow boomer travel bloggers share their stories below of some of the interesting cemetery visits they’ve had during their travels.

-Click on the link under each listing to read more about the cemetery visit on the respective travel blog.
+Click on the link under each listing to read more about the cemetery visits on the respective travel blogs.
 (All photographs were taken by the respective bloggers).

 Panteon Antiguo Cemetery